elastic/elasticsearch-sql-odbc/README.md

 The script can also take a set of parameters, run ```build.bat help``` to see what they mean. ```build.bat``` will build the driver itself, by invoking CMake and MSBuild, as needed. ```build.bat proper``` will clean the project to initial state. ```build.bat all tests``` will run the unit tests.

+## Testing

+Testing the driver is done with unit tests and integration tests.

+### Requirements

+The unit testing makes use of the Googletest framework.
+This is being fetched and built at testing time.

+The integration testing makes use of a Python application that requires the following packages installed:

+ * Python3, both x86 and amd64 distributions
+   - both x86 and x64 driver builds are tested;
+ * Python launcher (py)
+   - to selectively launch the right Python build;

+For each of the two Python releases, the following packages must be installed:

+ * pyodbc
+   - for ODBC access;
+ * requests
+   - for HTTP support;
+ * psutils
+   - for OS process management.

 ## Installation